Austine3000/React-Redux-starter-boilerplate/README.md

 # React-Redux starter boilerplate.
+  - React-Redux boilerplate for quickly Bootstrapping an application in react-redux.

-## GETTING STARTED:
+### GETTING STARTED:

-  - Clone the Repo https://github.com/Austine3000/React-Redux-starter-boilerplate.git.
+  - Clone the Repo `git clone https://github.com/Austine3000/React-Redux-starter-boilerplate.git`.
 Open the folder in any IDE of your choice.

-## PREREQUISITES:
+### PREREQUISITES:

   - NODEJS
   - MOCHA

-## RUNING THE PROJECCT:
+### RUNING THE PROJECCT:

   - Navigate into the folder from cmd.
   - Run npm install on the project to install the node modules.
   - Run npm start to start the project.
   - Then you should have your project running on http://localhost:3003/

-## RUNNING THE TESTS:
+### RUNNING THE TESTS:

   - From your cmd run npm test.
 This would run the automated test for you.

-## BUILT WITH:
+### BUILT WITH:

   - Javascript: The programming language.
   - React: Javascript UI library.